Special Educational Needs & Disabilities (SEND)

-- The Special Educational Needs co-ordinator (SENCO) may also assist in discussions about your child as they also monitor progress throughout the school to help make decisions in regards to children’s SEND.
+- The Special Educational Needs co-ordinator (SENCO) may also assist in discussions about your child and you are welcome to contact her for advice and support.

 How will the school staff support my child?

-- Support staff are trained to run small group or 1:1 sessions that will be planned by the class-teacher.
-They will also liaise with the class teachers daily so that assessment information is passed on and acted upon swiftly.
+- Support staff are trained to run small group or 1:1 sessions that are planned by the class-teacher.
+They will also liaise with the class teachers so that assessment information is passed on and acted upon swiftly.

-- The SENCO will monitor the progress of children who have a Special Educational Need, through pupil progress meetings with the class teachers, to ensure these children are supported in the classroom in the best possible way.
+- The SENCO monitors the progress of children who have a Special Educational Need, through the graduated approach to ensure these children are supported in the classroom in the best possible way.
 She may also liaise with parents to gain better insight, to share information when necessary or to conduct review meetings.
 She may also seek advice from relevant professionals when necessary.

 - The Head-teacher is involved in discussions with the SENCO and is kept updated about progress made by all children.

-- The member of our governing Body who has specific responsibility for SEND is Mrs Fay Clarke.
+- The member of our Governing Body who has specific responsibility for SEND is Mrs Eve Knights.
 She can be contacted via the school office.